Costs of the WFI Fellowship

 The 6-month Fellowship Program fee is $10,000 USD.
 A matching grant is available to cover 50% of the Fellowship program fee, so the cost to the applicant is $5,000 USD.

 Once you are accepted into the WFI Fellowship Program, a formal letter of acceptance will be emailed to you along with an invoice for the program.
 You are required to pay a $250 USD non-refundable deposit within two weeks (14 days) of your acceptance into the program.
 Please read the Fellowship Fee Payment and Refund Policy document for details of fellowship fee payment to WFI.

 The Fellowship Fee goes towards paying your monthly stipend and full program operations.
 Fellows receive a monthly salary of approximately $1,600 USD pre-tax (this is only an estimate and is different for everyone based on taxes).
-The salary is generally sufficient to cover rent for shared housing, utilities, phone, and food on an average budget.
+The salary is generally sufficient to cover rent for shared housing, cell phone, and food on an average budget.
 Individual lifestyle differences may result in higher or lower costs.
-You will also receive a public transportation pass for the Portland metro area.
+You will also receive a public transportation 6-month pass for the Portland metro area.
 You can read more about this in our WFI Fellowship Program Basics document.

 J-1 Visa Exchange Visitor Program Fees